EPC Cost 2026: £60–£120 for UK Homes

 - You must have a valid EPC before marketing your property for sale.
 The penalty for non-compliance can reach £5,000.

-- Improving your EPC rating before selling can make your property more attractive to buyers and may support a higher asking price.
+- Improving your EPC rating before selling can widen buyer mortgage options, support a higher asking price, and speed up the sale.

 The cost of an EPC for a standard residential property in England and Wales ranges from £60 to £120.
 The majority of homeowners pay between £70 and £90 for a typical two- or three-bedroom house.
 There is no fixed or government-set price — assessors set their own fees, so costs vary depending on your property and location.